The Ballagh: Amenities

+The village contains a national (primary) school, church, community centre and health clinic.
+It also has a shop and post office along with two pubs.

+The Catholic church in The Ballagh (Ballaghkeene) is dedicated to St John the Baptist and is within the Diocese of Ferns.

+The local primary school, Ballaghkeene National School, opened in 1973.
+As of 2025, the school had an enrollment of approximately 140 pupils.

 Sport

 Oulart the Ballagh is the local Gaelic Athletic Association club.
 As reflected in the name, the club takes players from The Ballagh and the nearby village of Oulart.
 The club has won the Wexford Senior Hurling Championship on 13 occasions, most recently in 2016.
 In March 2012, Oulart the Ballagh won the All-Ireland Senior Club Camogie Championship.

-In addition, The Ballagh has a boxing club where the Olympian Adam Nolan first trained.
+The Ballagh also has a boxing club where the Olympian Adam Nolan previously trained.